capJavert/advent-of-code-2023/README.md

 ### Update #6: 16th day of AOC already!
 Going well so far, today's problem was closest to the ray-tracing I'll ever get 😂 it involved shooting some recursive beams around the grid with a bunch of mirrors.
 The hardest thing was preventing beams from reflecting infinitely.
 ### Update #7: Xmas is closing up and so is AoC.
 Currently sitting at 38/42 stars.
 17th day I was not able to solve and today and the 19th day I only did part 1.
 They mostly involved some figuring out and analyzing the inputs.
 This year there were hardly any puzzles that could be solved by brute-forcing, part 2 was always more complex and required correct logical thinking and understanding of the core problem. 💪 Still going strong though and let's see how many more I can solve this year.
 ### Update #8: At least I managed to solve all the Xmas gifts 😂
+### Update #9: Merry Xmas, 38 stars this year, not great not terrible, see ya next year! 🍻 (I might tackle few more challenges later)